cavitkara/finance_calculator/README.md

 ﻿# finance_calculator

- A project aimed to help people on financial calculations
+ A project aiming to help people on financial calculations